 Finding a Solution

 So the company created a program we call Texas Heritage for Living®.
-It consists of agent-sponsored print magazines, videos, customized websites, social media posts, infographics, and various other marketing assets across every conceivable channel.
+It consists of agent-sponsored print magazines, videos, customized websites, social media posts, infographics, and various other marketing assets across the digital ecosystem.

 Agents are able to opt in to the program, and we then distribute the content to all of those marketing channels on the agent’s behalf, giving the agent a bigger presence in the market while creating awareness and starting conversations about insurance coverage and related topics.